rashedabir/rashedabir/README.md

 <img src="https://github.com/rashedabir/rashedabir/blob/main/rashed%20abir.png" alt="" />

 <h4>
-I'm currently pursuing B.SC in CSE from <a href="https://daffodilvarsity.edu.bd">Daffodil International University (DIU)</a> I consider myself who is persistent, a quick learner, and loves problem-solving by using simple and scalable solutions.
+I've completed B.SC in CSE from <a href="https://daffodilvarsity.edu.bd">Daffodil International University (DIU)</a> I consider myself who is persistent, a quick learner, and loves problem-solving by using simple and scalable solutions.
 In my everyday life, I try to love reading a book, write different things, helping people, and coding as well.
 I also think about different sorts of people.
 That basically inspires me as a different aspect.
 </h4>

 ### Talking about Personal Stuffs...